-THE MORAL IS: The trickster who can't be trusted, has played his last trick.
+The moral is: The trickster who can't be trusted, has played his last trick.

+Buried Treasure

-39 Buried Treasure [The Arrogance of Power]
+[The Arrogance of Power]

-NCE UPON A TIME, there was an old man who lived in Benares.
+Once upon a time, there was an old man who lived in Benares.
 He had a very good friend, who was known to be wise.
 Luckily, or perhaps unluckily, he also had a beautiful young wife.